opentok/opentok-node/README.md

 The OpenTok Node SDK requires node 0.10 or higher.

+# Release Notes

+See the [Releases](https://github.com/opentok/opentok-node/releases) page for details about each release.

-# Important changes in v2.2
+## Important changes in v2.2

 This version of the SDK includes support for working with OpenTok 2.0 archives.
 (This API does not work with OpenTok 1.0 archives.)